ljw222/Mitrani-Tutoring/documents/design-journey.md

 ## Target Audience(s)

 [Tell us about the potential audience for this website.
 How, when, and where would they interact with the website?
 Get as much detail as possible from the client to help you find representative users.]
+  The target audience for this website are potential and existing clients of Laurie.
+For potential clients, this site will serve as an advertisement and endorsement to Laurie's tutoring services and qualifications.
+Potential clients will most likely be the parents of children that are in need of educational tutoring.
+Existing clients will be able to view existing and make new appointments.

 ## Client Requirements & Target Audiences' Needs